 Perceived lack of attractive opportunities for small scale service providers.
-The vast majority of entrepreneurs in Barbados are, in fact, self employed service providers.
+The vast majority of entrepreneurs in Saint Lucia are, in fact, self-employed service providers.
 These individuals are constrained in their vision of the types of business that may be developed by their experiences in the small, local economy.
 There are few institutions in either the public or private sector that can help them understand and take advantage of opportunities in wider export markets.
-In the public sector, the Barbados Investment and Development Corporation (BIDC) is only now turning its attention to services.
-In the private sector, the Barbados Coalition of Service Industries (BCSI) is still in its infancy struggling to define its role and the services it needs to provide.
+In the public sector, the Saint Lucia National Development Corporation (NDC) is gradually putting more focus on services after concentrating on tourism and goods for many years.